 This is the ultimate checklist tour for Iceland in Winter.
 In only 3 days you will catch all the best highlights including the famous Golden Circle, magical dancing Northern Lights, the breathtakingly beautiful south coast and the extraordinary ice cave in Skaftafell National Park.
 Get up close and personal with the greatest contrasts in Icelandic nature, the glaciers and volcanoes – Enjoy the land of ice and fire to the fullest!

-Perfect for those who arrive in the morning – we leave Reykjavík at 1 pm.
+Perfect for those who arrive in the morning – Pick-up starts at 1 pm.

 October 15th - March 31st

 - Skógafoss Waterfall

 - Reynisdrangar Basalt Columns

 - Knowledgeable Guides